soz-live/soz-live.github.io/coders/basic.md

 `(SZOB-Apply object method args)`

-In **SOZ**, it doesn't matter which format you use for method invocation, however to remain in the spirit of Lisp, many Apply calls have been rewritten to the purely functional format:
+In **SOZ**, it doesn't matter which format you use for method invocation, however to remain in the spirit of Lisp, many Apply calls have been rewritten to the purely functional format:

 `(defun SZOB-length (o) (SZOB-Apply o "length" nil))`